-- 2. Proxy: The second type of Advance Medical Directive appoints someone of your choice as your "proxy" or agent to act on your behalf to determine whether your attending physician's determination of your condition is accurate and what options are available for your medical treatment.
+2. Proxy: The second type of Advance Medical Directive appoints someone of your choice as your "proxy" or agent to act on your behalf to determine whether your attending physician's determination of your condition is accurate and what options are available for your medical treatment.
 Once these are determined, your agent can either (i) enforce your wishes to stop the medical treatment you are receiving and remove the devices that are artificially keeping you alive, or (ii) enforce your wishes to keep providing medical care to keep you alive if the removal of life support is not appropriate for you and not what you would have wanted in that situation.
 This type of Advance Medical Directive allows you to appoint someone you trust to assess your situation and make the decision you would make if you were capable of doing so.
-It does not leave your attending physician in charge of deciding when your life support should be continued or stopped. - 3.
-Combined: The third type of Advance Medical Directive is a "combined directive" which is a combination of the other two types of Advance Medical Directives.
+It does not leave your attending physician in charge of deciding when your life support should be continued or stopped.

+3. Combined: The third type of Advance Medical Directive is a "combined directive" which is a combination of the other two types of Advance Medical Directives.
 Usually this is a Health Care Durable Power of Attorney that also contains a detailed description of what you prefer the appointed agent do if you are terminal or in a persistent vegetative state or permanent coma.
 In other words, your Advance Medical Directive becomes part of your Health Care Durable Power of Attorney document.
-In addition, this will convert to an instructional Advance Medical Directive if all of the people you have appointed to make this decision for you are unable or unwilling to act on your behalf. - C. Revocable Living Trust: This will allow a person or trust company of your choice to quickly step in after your incapacity and manage the property in your Living Trust for your and/or your family's benefit.
+In addition, this will convert to an instructional Advance Medical Directive if all of the people you have appointed to make this decision for you are unable or unwilling to act on your behalf.

+C. Revocable Living Trust: This will allow a person or trust company of your choice to quickly step in after your incapacity and manage the property that is titled in the name of your Living Trust while you are living (as opposed to transferrable to your Living Trust upon your death).
+You can leave instructions for these assets to be used only for your benefit, or for the benefit of your and/or your family members.
 It is generally easier to use and more readily accepted by financial institutions than a General Durable Power of Attorney.
-However, since the trustee of your Living Trust will only be able to manage the property you transfer into your Trust, a General Durable Powers of Attorney is still needed so someone can make personal decisions for you not related to the management of your property that is in your Trust.
+However, since the trustee of your Living Trust will only be able to manage the property you transfer into your Trust while you are alive, a General Durable Power of Attorney is still needed so someone can make personal decisions for you not related to the management of your property that is in your Trust.